Part of Economics & Reserves Suite — $499/mo

 Pipeline Gathering: Dedicated or shared pipeline systems transport water from wellsite to a central disposal facility.
 Requires capital for pipe, right-of-way, and pumps, but reduces per-barrel cost significantly for sustained high volumes.

 Treatment and Recycling: Technologies include filtration, chemical treatment, desalination (reverse osmosis, thermal distillation), and evaporation ponds.
-Recycling for hydraulic fracturing reuse is increasingly common in the Permian Basin.
+Recycling for hydraulic fracturing reuse is evaluated where reuse demand, water quality, logistics, and state regulatory requirements support it.
 Treatment costs vary widely based on inlet water quality and discharge requirements.

 Regulatory Framework